 How Heavy Is Too Heavy For My Bug Out Bag?

 The truth is, there are always items you can add to your bug out bag list, but making it too heavy can be cumbersome.
-At the same time, you feel like if you remove an item to lighten the load, it could prove to be a mistake later.
+At the same time, if you remove an item to lighten the load, it could prove to be a mistake later.
 So, what is the perfect balance?

 - Plan your bag with a defined time period in mind.
 72 hours is a good place to begin as this is approximately how long a person can live without water.